House MAGA squad seeks to expand by boosting challengers to fellow Republicans

 “I will say that I believe that the 2020 election was stolen.
 I think that we can go into a lot more detail about what that means,” Hines said.
 “But President Biden is currently in the White House and he is our president.”

 Some of those running to join the MAGA caucus are more overtly controversial.
 Anthony Sabatini, a Republican state representative in Florida who doesn’t know yet what House district he is seeking, calls Democrats who support mask mandates “Nazis.”
 During the racial justice protests in May 2020, he tweeted a photo of an AR-15 as a warning to protesters.
-In a now deleted tweet, he shared a link to a QAnon website that came with a warning about violent content.
+In a now-deleted tweet, he shared a link to a QAnon website that came with a warning about violent content.

 In an interview, Sabatini cited McCarthy as an example when he said the “elected class of the Republican Party don’t like their own voters; they think they are better than their own voters.”